MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/operator/azure-stack-aks-engine.md

 ---
-title: Adja hozzá az Azure Kubernetes Services (ak) motorjának előfeltételeit a Azure Stack Marketplace-hez | Microsoft Docs
+title: Add the Azure Kubernetes Services (AKS) engine prerequisites to the Azure Stack Marketplace | Microsoft Docs
-description: Megtudhatja, hogyan adhatja hozzá a Azure Stack Marketplace-re vonatkozó előfeltételeket a piactérhez.
+description: Learn how to add AKS engine prerequisites to the Azure Stack Marketplace.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs